shigunodo/draw_in_flow/README.md

 The following Qiita article summarizes the memoirs of the development of the app (in Japanese):

 https://qiita.com/shigunodo/items/07f0d43f96a278285a89

+The author of the app is Ryuji Mineta <shigunodo@gmail.com>.

 # How to play the app?